StrixSC/CoCreate/src/events/README.md

 1. `E1001`: Channel ID cannot be empty.
 2. `E1002`: Channel ID must only contain valid ASCII symbols.
 3. `E1003`: Channel was not found in the list of channels.
-4. `E1004`: Channel could not be joined as user is already a member of the channel.
 5. `E1005`: User could not be added to the channel.
 Internal Server Error